UPBGE/UPBGE-Docs/source/manual/logic_nodes/ui/widgets/create_slider.rst

    Color of the knob when in mouse-over state.

 Steps
-   If step functionality is required, i.e. slider moves by value of 10-20-30 etc. 0 (zero) will enable smooth value changing. todo
+   If step functionality is required, i.e. slider moves by value of 10-20-30 etc. 0 (zero) will enable smooth value changing.

 Bar Control
-   If checked, . todo
+   If checked, clicking on the bar has the same effect as clicking on the knob.

 Outputs
 ++++++++++++++++++++++++++++++